 Our instructional models are student-centered, collaborative, active, and discovery driven.
 At SKTCS students are supported to form and explore their own questions, conduct real experiments, read books they love, work on teams to solve problems, and spend time diving deep into their personal interests.

 PBE immerses students in local heritage, cultures, landscapes, opportunities and experiences that blur the lines between school and real life.
-These experiences connect students to their community and offer a foundation for curricular-study.
-Students participate in service-learning projects as a way to learn about how communities and people are interconnected.
+Our students learn through the Constructivist approach where knowledge is created through experience - not passively absorbed.

 The Next Generation of Stewardship